 Casualty Definition Ap World History

-Understanding Casualty in AP World History: A Comprehensive Guide
+Understanding Casualty in AP World History: A thorough look

 Defining Casualty: Beyond the Numbers

 At its most basic level, a casualty refers to a person who suffers injury, death, or loss during a conflict, disaster, or other event.
-However, AP World History requires a more sophisticated understanding.
+That said, AP World History requires a more sophisticated understanding.
 The term encompasses several categories:

 • Killed in Action (KIA): Soldiers who die as a direct result of combat.